Diamond Jo Dubuque

-The Diamond Jo Casino is a gambling casino and entertainment complex located in the Port of Dubuque, in Dubuque, Iowa.
-The casino is owned and operated by Las Vegas-based Boyd Gaming, which also owns the Diamond Jo Casino - Worth in Northwood, Iowa.
+Diamond Jo Dubuque is a gambling casino and entertainment complex located in the Port of Dubuque, in Dubuque, Iowa.
+The casino is owned and operated by Las Vegas-based Boyd Gaming, which also owns Diamond Jo Worth in Northwood, Iowa.
 It is a member of the Iowa Gaming Association, and its license is held by the Dubuque Racing Association, which operates Q Casino.
-Beginning operations on May 18, 1994, the Diamond Jo was a 3-level, 305 ft, 1,500-passenger vessel in Dubuque's Ice Harbor.
+Beginning operations on May 18, 1994, the Diamond Jo was a three-level, 305 ft, 1,500-passenger vessel in Dubuque's Ice Harbor.
 The boat was a dockside that did not cruise, the casino became land-based when its new facility opened December 11, 2008.

-The Diamond Jo Casino is located at 301 Bell Street, in the rapidly developing Port of Dubuque.
+The facility is located at 301 Bell Street, in the rapidly developing Port of Dubuque.
 The casino, along with the nearby National Mississippi River Museum & Aquarium and other attractions, have helped to create a large and growing tourism market in Dubuque.

 Riverboat casino

-As a riverboat operation the Diamond Jo was the smaller of Dubuque's two casinos, with 19600 sqft of gaming space.
+As a riverboat operation, the Diamond Jo was the smaller of Dubuque's two casinos, with 19600 sqft of gaming space.
 It has 777 slot, keno, and video poker games, and 17 table games, including: Big Raise Hold 'em, Blackjack, Craps, Four card poker, Let It Ride, Roulette, Texas Hold 'em, and Three card poker.
-The operation had 3 restaurants: the Diamond Deli, HighSteaks Restaurant, and Jo's Café.
+The operation had three restaurants: the Diamond Deli, HighSteaks Restaurant, and Jo's Café.